<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 The other part of that trend?
 Energy efficiency.
 The long lifespans of LEDs combined with their incredibly low energy usage rate give them a corner on the energy efficient lighting market.
 There is simply no comparison to LEDs in terms of energy efficiency alone.

-Today’s LEDs are maybe five or seven times more expensive than a comparably bright incandescent.
-But the flip-side of this is the massive energy savings.
+Today’s LEDs are much more affordable than they were even five years ago — and there is still the opportunity for massive energy savings.
 In most cases, LED light bulbs pay for themselves in a matter of months when replacing LEDs.

 Comparing average household lamps – Incandescent vs. LED